moliver28/research-handbook/content/handbook/engineering/releases/_index.md

 Details of the patch release lifecycle can be found on the [patch release documentation], including the [patch release runbook for GitLab engineers] and the [patch release runbook for release managers].

+### Patch release information dashboard

+GitLab team members can view the [internal Grafana dashboard "Release Information"](https://dashboards.gitlab.net/d/delivery-release_info/delivery3a-release-information?orgId=1) for the following information about the active patch release:

+* Active patch release versions (stable version + 2 backport versions)
+* Expected release date
+* Current status of the patch release

+The metrics used to display this information are updated automatically throughout the [patch release process](#patch-release-process).

 ## Security releases

 The [security release processes](/handbook/engineering/releases/security-releases/#security-release-process) are used to prepare and publish packages containing vulnerability fixes.
 For more details about the release overview and the release processes, see the [security release](/handbook/engineering/releases/security-releases/) page.